apparentsoft/ReactiveCoreData/README.md

 It's not feature-complete and more could be done but will be added based on actual usage and your contributions.

-This being said, it should work both with shoebox and document-based applications, where there are many object contexts.
+That being said, it should work both with shoebox and document-based applications, where there are many object contexts.

 ### Done: